 1971 A mild and unsettled month.
 The cold spell over Christmas 1970 ended on the 6th when it turned mild.
 There was an exceptional warm spell from the 8-11th.
 Aber (north Wales) once again reached a record 18.3, this time on the 10th, thanks to the Fohn effect.
 However, temperatures over 15C were widespread.
 Lairg (Sutherland) reached 16.7, Scotland's highest ever January temperature.
 The end was quite stormy, with tornadoes reported around the London area on the 25th.

 1972 There was an intense but brief cold spell four days at the end (from the 28th).
-Temperatures fell to -17C at Edinburgh and -18 at Warsop (Notts.) and East Malling (Kent); even -15.6C at Gatwick.
+Temperatures fell to -17.0C at Edinburgh and with a low-level British low for the month of -17.7C at Warsop (Notts.) and East Malling (Kent); it even fell to -15.6C at Gatwick on the morning of the 31st.
 At Cromer and Binbrook (Lincs.), the maximum on the 31st was -6C.
 Places in the SE had 72 hours of continuous frost.
 Because of the way in which minima are recorded (by "throwing forward" to the next day), in some parts of the Midlands the lowest temperature in January was actually attributed to February.

 1973 Another unexciting month - slightly warmer than average (4.5).

 1974 Very stormy, wet, but mild.
-Particularly stormy in the first half of the month, on the 4th, 7th, 8th, and 10-13th.
+It was particularly stormy in the first half of the month, on the 4th, 7th, 8th, and 10-13th.
 A gust of 102mph at Port Talbot on the 8th; the same day 125mm of rain fell in the southwest.
 Flooding in Wales, and four people died.
 Thick fog in the south and Midlands on the 9th, contributing to a severe accident on the M1.
-On the night of the 10-11th, 21 tornadoes were reported across southern Britain, with agust of 104 mph at Lyneham (Wilts.).
-The storm of the 11-12th was particularly windy; 123mph recorded at Kilkeel (County Down).
+On the night of the 10-11th, 21 tornadoes were reported across southern Britain, with a gust of 104 mph at Lyneham (Wilts.).
+The storm of the 11-12th was particularly windy; 123 mph was recorded at Kilkeel (County Down).
 Waves caused flooding at Blackpool and Aberystwyth.
 Disruption to power supplies was widespread.
-238.4mm of rain fell at Sloy, Loch Lomond, on the 17th: this is a record for daily rainfall in January.
-Whereas some sites in western Scotland exceeded 1000mm for the month, some in northeast Scotland only made 25mm.
+238.4mm of rain fell at Sloy, Loch Lomond, on the 17th: this total (over 9"!) is a record for daily rainfall in January.
+Whereas some sites in western Scotland exceeded 1000 mm for the month, some in northeast Scotland only made 25 mm.

 1975 One of only two wet months this year.
 It was also extremely mild; at 6.8C, only January 1916 and 1921 have been milder.